 Types Of Wine: A Quick Crash-Course On The 4 Main Types Of Wine

-Wine is a almost endless subject; even seasoned wine connoisseurs learn finer nuances with each new sip.
+Wine is a massive subject; even seasoned wine connoisseurs learn finer nuances with each new sip.

 There are more than 1000 varieties of wine in the world.
 Today, we will learn about the 4 basic types of wine, which are

-- A 5th classification is sometimes used, and is labelled as Dessert or Sweet Wine.
+A 5th classification is sometimes used and is labeled as Dessert or Sweet Wine.

-Red wine gets it color from a compound known as anthocyanin, which is contained within the skins of red/blue/purple grapes.
-As you may already know, red wine is fermented along with the skins, seeds and stems of the grapes.
-Hence, it gets it’s signature red color.
+Red wine gets its color from a compound known as anthocyanin, which is contained within the skins of red/blue/purple grapes.
+As you may already know, red wine is fermented along with the skins, seeds, and stems of the grapes.
+Hence, it gets its signature red color.

 As red wines age, they become paler in color.
 Very old red wines are pale and have a translucent appearance.

 Drinking a little bit of wine is better than not drinking at all.
 Red wine is healthier than white wine on account of a compound known as resveratrol.

 Red wine can help to reduce the risk of heart disease, it also slows down aging and age-related brain decline.

 You might have heard about the French Paradox: People of France eat a lot of fat and drink red wine regularly.
 Still, the French have a surprisingly low rate of heart-related ailments and an outstanding average life expectancy of 82+ years.
 Researchers believe that the French Paradox is a result of eating lots of butter and drinking red wine.